3UR/sinatra-template/README.md

 1. Navigate to the root directory containing the `Rakefile`.
 2. Run the following command in your terminal: `rake --tasks`.
 3. You'll now see a list of CLI commands.

+### Using Models

+Make sure you have configured your database first and created all migrations after this you can do `require_relative '../models/model_name'` from your controller.

 ## Contributing
 If you have any suggestions, features, bug fixes or enhancements, feel free to open an issue or create a pull request.